i-doit/knowledge-base/docs/en/efficient-documentation/rights-management/index.md

 Restore Rights
 --------------

 With **Administration → Authorization system → Authorization system reset** you can assign all rights to the user with whom you are currently logged in.
 This means that all available rights are assigned to the person object of this user.
-You have to enter the credentials for the [Admin Center](../../system-administration/admin-center.md) to activate this function.
+You have to enter the credentials for the [Admin-Center](../../system-administration/admin-center.md) to activate this function.

 Deactivation of Authorization System
 ------------------------------------